jcbashdown/traffic-flood/README.md

 # Approach

 -   Gather traffic data from the API
-    -   Use a local next app with rendering a map with a traffic overlay and the background map hidden
+    -   Use a local next app to render a map with a traffic overlay only (with the background map hidden)
     -   Take screenshots with playwright.
     -   In large areas it's necessary to take multiple screenshots at a good zoom level and stitch them together as the map loads unreliably if you make the map area too large.
 -   Filter the images to only the worse traffic (ignoring green and orange)